🚀 Best-in-class Voice AI!

 To stop listening for wake words:

-8. Clean Up Resources
+Step 8: Clean Up Wake Word Resources

 Once you no longer need PorcupineManager, release the resources acquired:

-Flutter Wake Word Complete Code Example
+Complete Flutter Wake Word Code Example

 Below is a fully implemented widget you can add to your project to see Porcupine in action.
 Replace '{ACCESS_KEY}' with your own AccessKey from Picovoice Console, '{KEYWORD_FILE}' with your keyword file, and '{MODEL_FILE}' with your model file (if applicable).